MarcoIeni/cargo-generate/TEMPLATES.md

 - [rust-starter]: Bootstrap a Rust CLI application with Clap, [omarabid]
 - [rust-cli-template]: Write a CLI with [color_eyre] and [tracing] already set up, in addition to benchmarking and testing boilerplate [Rebecca Turner]
+- [github-template]: Write a generical rust application with CI and CD hosted on GitHub, [Marco Ieni]

 [PyO3]: https://github.com/DD5HT/pyo3-template
 [DD5HT]: https://github.com/DD5HT